 I encourage you to submit questions regarding your life path and soul’s journey using the form below.
 Keep checking back for more Q and A discussion.
+For in-depth Questions and Answers on your Human Design type, go to Manifestor, Generator, Manifesting Generator, Projector, and Reflector.

 Q. I need help with my mistakes and bad decisions.
 In my financial world I was pretty successful for the first 20 years and not at all in the next 20, even though I worked very hard.
 I would like to get the next 10 or more years right without making bad decisions – how can I go about this?